telerik/ajax-docs/controls/button/client-side-programming/events/onclientclicking.md

 ````

->note Since Q2 2012 the event **OnClientClicking** is raised after the ASP.NET client-side validation on the page takes place.
+>tip Since Q2 2012 the event **OnClientClicking** is raised after the ASP.NET client-side validation on the page takes place.
 This will handle the problem described in the help article [RadButton Validation And Client-side Event Handlers]({%slug button/how-to/radbutton-validation-and-client-side-event-handlers%}).